 Vasaka overview

 Vasaka or Adhatoda vasica or Malabar nut is an important Ayurvedic medicinal herb.
-The entire parts of the plant from root to leaves are used to treat many ailments.
-It is the leaves, which are of great importance.
-The plant is effective in treating asthma, bronchitis, tuberculosis, and other disorders.
-Justicia adhatoda is used as medicine in Ayurveda, Siddha, Homeopathy, Unani, and another ancient system of medicine.
+The entire parts of the plant, from root to leaves, are used to treat many ailments.
+It is the leaves which are of great importance.
+The plant effectively treats asthma, bronchitis, tuberculosis, and other disorders.
+Justicia adhatoda is used as medicine in Ayurveda, Siddha, Homeopathy, Unani, and other ancient system of medicine.
 This product is endorsed by many doctors worldwide.
-It is used as expectorant, antispasmodic, anthelmintic, antiseptic, and bronchodilator.
+It is used as an expectorant, antispasmodic, anthelmintic, antiseptic, and bronchodilator.

 Common Name of Vasaka